Updated February 2024

-The Umrah is a minor and non-compulsory pilgrimage that any able-bodied Muslim with the financial means to do so may undertake in order to gain the blessings and favor of the Almighty Allah.
+The Umrah is a minor and non-compulsory pilgrimage that any able-bodied Muslim with the financial means to do so may undertake in order to gain the blessings and favour of the Almighty Allah.

 Pilgrims looking to fulfil this religious calling must first obtain an Umrah permit as one of the prerequisites for entering the Kingdom of Saudi Arabia.
-Here’s all you need to know about the Umrah permit: the latest news, rules, requirements, issuance, and more.
+Here’s the guide for Umrah permit by Wego: the latest news, rules, requirements, issuance, and more.

 What is the Umrah permit?

-To put it simply, Umrah permit is an electronic document issued by either the Tawakkalna or Eatmarna app enabling holders to enter the Grand Mosque, pray at the Noble Rawdah, and essentially perform Umrah.
+To put it simply, the Umrah permit is an electronic document issued by the Nusuk app enabling holders to enter the Grand Mosque, pray at the Noble Rawdah, and essentially perform Umrah.

 Issuance of the Umrah permit is subject to certain requirements and is contingent on the type of Umrah visa held by individual pilgrims.

-Essentially, everyone looking to perform the minor pilgrimage must apply for the Umrah permit.
+Essentially, everyone looking to perform the minor pilgrimage must apply for an Umrah permit.

 Umrah permit for Saudi residents

-Saudi residents and citizens are not exempted from the Umrah permit requirement.
-They too must obtain the Umrah permit to be able to perform Umrah.
+Saudi residents and citizens are not exempt from the Umrah permit requirement.
+They, too, must obtain the Umrah permit to perform Umrah.

-In order for the Umrah permit to be issued to residents and citizens, their data must already be updated on the Absher application as well as having had two doses of the COVID-19 vaccine approved in Saudi Arabia as reflected on the Tawakkalna app.
+In order for the Umrah permit to be issued to residents and citizens, their data must already be updated on the Absher application.

 Umrah permit for visitors/visit visa holders